cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/medication-request.md

 * `_revinclude` parameter may be provided once with the value `Provenance:target`.
 Example: `_revinclude=Provenance:target`
 * `_revinclude` parameter may be provided with the `_id/patient/subject/account` parameter.
 Example: `_id=74771957,4732066&_revinclude=Provenance:target`
-* `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the `user/Provenance.read` scope.
-Currently `patient/Provenance.read` is not supported and hence `_revinclude` cannot be utilised for patient persona.
+* When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the scope corresponding to the Authorization Type, such as `user/Provenance.read`, `patient/Provenance.read` or `system/Provenance.read`.
 * The `_lastUpdated` parameter may be provided:
   * once with a prefix `ge` or `le` representing the earliest date or latest date. (e.g. `date=ge2015-01-01`, `date=le2016-01-01`)
   * twice with the prefixes `ge`, `le` to indicate a specific range. (e.g. `date=ge2015-01-01&date=le2016-01-01`)